 Embakasi is a growing residential suburb of Nairobi and many people have good jobs at the nearby Jomo Kenyatta International Airport and in the city.
-However, there are two large slum areas in Embakasi where the unemployment rate is very high.
-A high incidence of HIV infection in the area has resulted in a high proportion of single parent families and orphaned children.
+However, there are two large slum areas where the unemployment rate is very high and there is a high incidence of HIV infection resulting in a high proportion of single parent families and orphaned children.

-Many single mothers earn a meagre living by buying and selling goods such as charcoal, tomatoes and green vegetables from small rented kiosks.
-Those who live with HIV face a struggle to keep on taking their essential anti-retroviral drugs with the poor diet they have.
+Their single mothers (mostly widows or abandoned) earn a meagre living by buying and selling goods such as charcoal, tomatoes and green vegetables from small rented kiosks and stalls.
+Many of them are living with HIV and struggle to keep healthy with the poor diet they have.

 While they were there, they saw the baby class being taught how to make a circle for one of their games.